 5. Thirty hours of credit from a student’s master’s program may be counted toward the minimum 90 credit hours required.
-Up to 9 additional hours of post M.A. work from another school may be accepted (if these credit hours were earned as doctoral work elsewhere).
+Up to 9 additional hours of post master's work from another school may be accepted (provided these credit hours were earned as doctoral work elsewhere).
+Students may petition for transfer credit once they have completed eight hours of graduate work at BGSU.
 See the Graduate Catalog for specifics regarding transfer of credit.

 6. All students must complete the following Research Tool Sequence for a total of 12 credit hours:

 THFM 6590 Research Methods in Theatre and Performance Studies

 THFM 6630 Introduction to Performance Studies

 THFM 7680 Interdisciplinary Performance Theory (May be repeated when topic changes)

 THFM 7810 Research and Publication in Theatre and Performance Studies (May be repeated with advisor's approval)

 7. All Students must complete 15 credit hours offered from the History & Literature/Theory/Criticism (HLTC) sequence, and 15 credit hours offered from the Performance Studies/Practice (PSP) sequence.
 The total number of courses taken in the HLTC and PSP sequences combined is 30.
 Courses approved for HLTC credit include:

 THFM 6620 Theories of Theatre and Performance (May be repeated when topic changes)